chinmayakumardas/iterator/README.md

 ---

-# 37. Final Positioning
+# 53. Final Positioning

-The portfolio should not position the developer as:
+Do not position yourself as:

 > "Someone who knows React and Next.js."

-It should position the developer as:
+Position yourself as:

 > **A frontend engineer who builds high-performance, visually distinctive digital experiences that help modern businesses launch, communicate and convert.**